douae-ehj/cyber-threat-detection-BETH/README.md

 ### Dataset Characteristics and Class Imbalance Analysis

 - Overview of dataset size across train, validation, and test splits.
-- Analysis of the severe class imbalance (~600:1 ratio) and its implications for model design.
+- Analysis of the severe class imbalance and its implications for model design.

 ### Data Preprocessing